 If we’re unable to identify shifts in Facebook traffic or a client’s product, then we may be dealing with macro events that are outside of our control.
 For instance, competition on Facebook may shift end of the month, end of the quarter, and end of the year.
 We also see major shifts in performance around national holidays and seasonal events like summer when school is out and human behavior changes.

 There are also events like the start of NFL season when daily fantasy sports companies disrupt the Facebook marketplace by increasing aggressiveness.
 We can also look across our portfolio to determine if the fluctuation is client-specific or global.
 If we see performance fluctuation with most / all clients during the same time frame, then we will have higher confidence that we’re not in control of the fluctuation.

 Lastly, the release of competitor apps could also play a large factor in diagnosing performance fluctuations.
-If we’ve completed a thorough analysis of Facebook changes and product changes, and we still can’t explain the performance fluctuation, then we need to work with clients to determine whether we should temporarily reduce spend until fluctuation normalizes.
+If we have completed a thorough analysis of Facebook changes and product changes, and we still can’t explain the performance fluctuation, then we need to work with clients to determine whether we should temporarily reduce spend until fluctuation normalizes.
 Or, determine if we should increase testing in an effort to produce a win that will offset the fluctuation.
 In most cases, it makes sense to temporarily reduce spend because new ads that are launched during volatile marketplaces often perform poorly, regardless of creative and audiences.

-Final Thoughts for UA Masters
+Final Thoughts about Advanced UA Techniques

 Artificial intelligence will play a key role (if not THE role) in the future of user acquisition.
 Even now, AI can run many key components of UA more effectively and more efficiently than humans can.
 We recommend UA managers plan to pivot into grow analytics, creative strategy, audience expansion, and A/B testing if they want to keep their jobs.